All Episodes

 Speaking of which, we have a ban on what happens on MSNBC, and I'm not yet prepared to lift that ban.

-They finally have figured out that the garbage and trash on that network, and they admit, by the way, that it was a direct result of Fox, that they did their own version of Air America, trying to take this program out.
+They finally have figured out that the garbage and trash on that network, and they admit, by the way, that it was a direct result of Fox, that they did their own version of Air America trying to take this program out.

 Well, they tried to do their version of Fox News on MSNBC, thinking that would be the way to compete and beat Fox, because they think there are many more liberals in America than there are conservatives.

-They had no idea why conservative talk radio succeeds, the liberals at NBC have no idea why Fox succeeds.
+The liberals at NBC have no idea why Fox succeeds.

 They have no idea.

-Even the liberals who work at Fox, like the analysts and the commentators, and there are lots of them.
+Even the liberals who work at Fox, like the analysts and the commentators, and there are lots of them, even they do not know why Fox succeeds.

 They know Fox is number one, but they can't figure out why.

-I probably shouldn't give up the ghost here.
+And the reason they can't figure it out, I probably shouldn't give up the ghost here.

 The reason they can't figure it out is they do not understand connecting to an audience.